-If you ever mistakenly baked dense, hard pie crust you know what I am talking about… Pie crust should be flaky, almost like puff pastry but without the pain of spending 3 days with lamination. (yet if you feel strong and want to make puff pastry, find my tutorial in here!)
+If you ever mistakenly baked dense, hard pie crust you know what I am talking about… Pie crust should be flaky, almost like puff pastry but without the effort of spending 3 days with lamination. (yet if you feel strong and want to make puff pastry, check my puff pastry tutorial)

-1. Make sure all ingredients of the pie dough are very cold at all time, even your kitchen temperature should be relatively cold (18-20c).
-If at any point the dough gets too warm or butter starts to melt, pop it back the freezer for a minute or two.
+1. Make sure all ingredients of the pie dough are very cold at all times, even your kitchen temperature should be relatively cold.
+If at any point the dough gets too warm or butter starts to melt, pop it back in the freezer for a minute or two.
 Avoid using extra flour, instead, make sure the ingredients and later the dough is nice and cold 2.
-Do not use a mixer, do not over work or knead the pie dough, in fact butter chunks staying in the dough encourage the pie to achieve a lovely flaky texture 3.
-Avoid soggy bottom at all cost, so make sure the filling does not make the pie crust wet as obviously soggy pie crust can’t be flaky!
+Do not use a mixer, do not overwork or knead the pie dough, in fact, butter chunks staying in the dough encourage the pie to achieve a lovely flaky texture 3.
+Avoid soggy bottom, so make sure the filling does not make the pie crust wet as obviously soggy pie crust can’t be flaky!
 I use some almond flour under the filling, that is a super simple and delicious trick

-Either way you have to make the Pie dough ahead , divide it into two, cover with plastic wrap and and let them rest in the fridge for minimum 2 hours.
-It is incredible difficult to roll out a Pie dough that is not chilled, please make your life easier by not skipping this step.
+Either way, you have to make the Pie dough ahead, divide it into two, cover them with plastic wrap, and let them rest in the fridge for a minimum of 2 hours.
+It is incredibly difficult to roll out a Pie dough that is not chilled, please make your life easier by not skipping this step.

 It is very important that you keep the pie dough cold enough to be able to work with it.
 Remember, if pie dough becomes sticky and butter starts to melt while rolling, you have to control the temperature of the pie dough by chilling it quickly in the fridge or freezer instead of adding more flour!

-Aim to roll the dough into one of the sizes mentioned above, then use a knife and trim the dough into the exact size then cut into 4 equal squares – they will be the used to make the envelops.
-I recommend to make 10cm / 4 inch size as anything bigger can be too large for individual pie size, anything smaller won´t give you enough filling in my view, however feel free to do it according to your taste.
+Aim to roll the dough into one of the sizes mentioned above, then use a knife and trim the dough into the exact size then cut into 4 equal squares - they will be used to make the envelopes.
+I recommend making 10cm / 4 inch size as anything bigger can be too large for individual pie size, anything smaller won´t give you enough filling in my view, however, feel free to do it according to your taste.
 Please note that any leftover dough can be used and rolled out again however might need to chill it first for 10-15 minutes.
-I used the leftover dough for the heart pattern on the envelops.
-By the way I made hearts by cutting them out with a knife, you can also use a tiny cookie cutter if you have such a baking equipment.
+I used the leftover dough for the heart pattern on the envelopes.
+By the way, I made hearts by cutting them out with a knife, you can also use a tiny cookie-cutter if you have such baking equipment.

 Refrigerate the squares for 10-15 minutes before filling.

-3. How to fill the Mini Pies and turn them into an envelop shape
+3. How to fill the Cherry Hand Pies and turn them into an envelop shapes

-After chilling time, place the squares onto parchment paper or even better if using Perforated “air” baking mat for even baking.
-Place about half tablespoon of almond flour then 1 tablespoons of filling in the center of each pie crust.
+After a chilling time, place the squares onto parchment paper or even better if using Perforated “air” baking mat for even baking.
+Place about half a tablespoon of almond flour than 1 tablespoon of filling in the center of each pie crust.
 The almond meal is needed to avoid leakage and soggy pie crust.
 Make sure, that you do not overfill the pies.

 If the pie dough is cold enough, continue with folding it into an envelop shape otherwise chill it.
 Do not force it if it´s too warm.
-For the envelop, fold opposite corners into the middle then fold the buttom corner on top.
-Gently “seal” the envelop with your fingers to avoid leakage while baking.
+For the envelope, fold opposite corners into the middle then fold the bottom corner on top.
+Gently "seal" the envelope with your fingers to avoid leakage while baking.

-Once you are ready with the envelops, place the heart shapes in the middle and continue with applying egg wash on top – if dough still nice and cold, otherwise chill it first.
+Once you are ready with the envelopes, place the heart shapes in the middle and continue with applying egg wash on top - if the dough is still nice and cold, otherwise chill it first.
 Remember, if at any point pie crust gets warm, place it into the freezer for a minute or two but do not force it.

-At this point you might be tempted to finally bake the hand pies but instead place them into the freezer for 15 minutes while pre-heating your oven to 190C / 374F.
+Once you are done with filling and shaping your Cherry hand pies, you might be tempted to finally bake them, but instead, place them into the freezer for 15 minutes while pre-heating your oven to 190C / 374F.
 Freezing helps to hold their shape while baking.
-Apply some fine lines on the envelopes before baking as seen on the picture above, they make them look more like real envelopes!
+Apply some fine lines on the envelopes before baking as seen in the picture above, they make them look more like real envelopes!

 How do I know that the pies are baked?
 Always check the bottom!
-If it does not look wet and has a nice golden colour, very likely your pies are done!
-In case top was browning, cover with aluminum foil until bottom properly bakes.
+If it does not look wet and has a nice golden color, very likely your pies are done!
+In case the top was browning, cover with aluminum foil until the bottom properly bakes.

-- Jam of your choice eg. raspberry, cherry, strawberry
+- (⅓ cups) Jam of your choice eg. raspberry, cherry, strawberry

-- Almond flour small amount under the filling
+- Almond flour small amount to use under the filling

 US customary cup measurement is an indicative figure only.
 Measure the ingredients with a digital scale by weight (gram).
 Baking is art but also science which requires precision and accuracy.

-- In a large bowl whisk flour, sugar and salt until fully combined and cut butter into small cubes
+- In a large bowl whisk flour, sugar and salt until fully combined and cut butter into small chunks

-- Pop butter cubes, flour mixture and water into the freezer for 10-15 minutes
+- Pop butter chunks , flour mixture and the water into the freezer for 10-15 minutes

-- Once all ingredients are nicely chilled, add very cold butter cubes into flour and rub the mixture between your fingers until it becomes a sand like consistency.
-Leave some bigger butter chunks in the mixture, no need to fully incorporate butter into flour
+- Once all ingredients are nicely chilled, add very cold butter chunks into flour and rub the mixture between your fingers.
+Leave some bigger butter chunks in the mixture, no need to fully incorporate butter into the flour

 - Add very cold water into the dough, a small amount at a time and stir with a spatula or wooden spoon after each addition